The End of Manual-Only Coding: Why AI Agent Orchestration Changes Software Delivery

 The result is an agent that doesn't produce a first draft and hand it over.
 It produces a final implementation — one that has already been through multiple rounds of automated verification before a human ever looks at it.

-When you see a coding agent "fail," it's almost always one of three things: an underspecified task (the human didn't give it enough information), a missing feedback mechanism (no types, no tests, so no error signal), or a domain that requires judgment the agent genuinely doesn't have.
+When you see a coding agent fail, it is often one of three things: an underspecified task, a missing feedback mechanism, or a domain that requires judgment the agent does not have.
 Fix the specification.
 Add the tests.
 Reserve the judgment calls for humans.
-The 95% accuracy holds.
+The workflow becomes much more reliable.

-The 5% that stays human — and why it's the most important work
+The work that stays human, and why it matters most

 Here is what AI agents cannot do, and why these are the only things humans need to focus on: